dotCMS/core/docker/dev-env/README.md

 ```

-## Running the dotcms/dev Docker image
+## Running Development Image
 This image takes all the normal dotCMS config switches plus a few new ones.

 - `DOTCMS_SOURCE_ENVIRONMENT` : the url for the environment you wish to clone, e.g. https://demo.dotcms.com .
 - `DOTCMS_API_TOKEN` : A valid dotCMS API Token from an admin user in the source environment.
 - `DOTCMS_USERNAME_PASSWORD` :  The username:password for an admin user in the source environment.
-- `DOTCMS_DEBUG` :  Run dotCMS in debug mode and listen for a remote debugger on port 8000 defaults to `true`.
+- `DOTCMS_DEBUG` :  Run dotCMS in debug mode and listen for a remote debugger on port 8000 defaults to `false`.